carbon-language/carbon-lang/clang/docs/AttributeReference.rst

    "X","X","",""

-Marks a function that attemps to acquire a capability.
+Marks a function that attempts to acquire a capability.
 This function may fail to actually acquire the capability; they accept a Boolean value determining whether acquiring the capability means success (true), or failing to acquire the capability means success (false).